keithalewis/math/a_z.md

 $=\o{1x} + \o{1x}$.

 Underbar and overbar match what is being substituted with the result of the substitution.
-It is a mechanical operation that even a dumb computer could do, but it is also a useful technique that can help you with more complicated derivations.
+In this case we substituted the same expression two times.
+Substitution is a mechanical operation that even a dumb computer could do, but it is also a useful technique that can help you with more complicated derivations.